dvarrazzo/replisome/README.rst

-Receivers must subclass the TODO class; filters and consumers can be any callable object (i.e. the object returned by the ``class`` specified in the config file must be a callable itself): filters will take a JSON message as input (decoded as Python objects) and should return a new message, which will be passed to the following filters and eventually to the consumer.
+Receivers must subclass the TODO class; filters and consumers can be any callable object (i.e. the object returned by the ``class`` specified in the configuration file must be a callable itself): filters will take a JSON message as input (decoded as Python objects) and should return a new message, which will be passed to the following filters and eventually to the consumer.
 If a filter returns ``None`` the message is dropped.
 The consumer must be a callable taking a message too.
 The return value is discarded.

 Only after the consumer has processed a message will the server receive a notification that the message has been consumed.
 If processing is interrupted